IllinoisLegalAidOnline/website-docs/docs/source/lc_layouts.rst

 The forms in the forms block are based on the associated forms block in Guides:

 * If the content is a Guide, it shows the associated forms for that Guide
-* If the content is in the Learn more or take action of a single Guide, it shows the associated forms from that Guide
+* If the content is in the Learn more or Take Action of a single Guide, it shows the associated forms from that Guide
-* If the content is in the Learn more or take action of multiple Guides, it uses all the associated forms from all Guides, with no duplication
+* If the content is in the Learn more or Take Action of multiple Guides, it uses all the associated forms from all Guides, with no duplication

 Take Action block